stefanbund/SDLC-GITHUB/README.md

 Welcome to CIS 315, Introduction to Systems Analysis and Design, Cal Poly's answer to the age-old question, what should we build

+##Due October 11th
+In textbook, read chapter on Class Diagrams, develop your class diagram, based upon your Use Case analysis.

 ##Due October 6th
 Research Use Case Analysis in your textbook.
 Read introductory chapter on systems analysis.
 Bring a Use Case Diagram to class, to present, in conjunction with your BPMN working diagram.